Position: Assistant Coach - Jumps

-Chris Bostwick is in his sixth season as a member of Clemson’s track & field coaching staff in 2017-18.
+Chris Bostwick is in his eighth season as a member of Clemson’s track & field coaching staff in 2019-20.
 Bostwick is in charge of all jumps for the combined program.
+A USATF Level III certified track & field coach, Bostwick currently serves as the co-director for USA Track & Field’s coaches education program.
+He is also a member of the U.S. Track & Field and Cross Country Coaches Association.

-This past season, Bostwick led Alabama transfer Jeremiah Green to an ACC title, Clemson’s first since 1999.
+The 2018 season saw Bostwick lead Jeremiah Green to an ACC title in the indoor triple jump, Clemson’s first triple jump title since 1999.
 Green also set both indoor and outdoor program records in the triple jump with both coming at ACC Championships.
 Bostwick guided Green to All-American status at the 2018 NCAA Indoor Track & Field Championship.
 Bostwick helped freshman DJ Ledell Second Team All-ACC honors in both the long and triple jump

 Bostwick has been a part of four ACC Championships in women’s track & field with the Tigers, helping Clemson to an indoor/outdoor sweep in 2013 and 2015.
 His athletes were instrumental to the sweep in 2015, as his triple jumpers swept the podium at the ACC Outdoor Championships and finished first, second and fourth at the indoor meet.